IAS 41, IFRS 13 certain disclosures, crops, poultry, milk and breeding cattle

 In order to manage the potential impact of a market risk, the employees of the companies of the Group:

-• Constantly monitor the market of specialised products;
+• Constantly monitor the market of specialized products;

 • Manage trading positions on the basis of permissible limits of open trading positions and criteria for their liquidation;